CmdrDats/igoki/README.md

 Head on over to the [Releases](https://github.com/CmdrDats/igoki/releases) for a universal java binary that should run most anywhere-ish.
 You will need a Java runtime installed in order to run it though:

- - I use OpenJDK 1.8 - you can head on over to [Redhat](https://developers.redhat.com/products/openjdk/download) to download Windows binaries - an MSI file will likely be simplest
+- I have tested with both Java 1.8 and Java 17 - you can head on over to [jdk.java.net](https://jdk.java.net/17/) to download or [java.com](java.com) for java 1.8, though I'll be working off latest Java SDK.
- - You might be able to get away with the latest version of Java - there's no real reason it shouldn't work.
-I just haven't tested it.
 - Once Java is installed, you should be able to double-click the `igoki.jar` and it should run.
 - Failing that, on windows you can try:
     - win-r, type `cmd`, hit enter
     - type `cd Downloads` and hit enter (unless you put it somewhere else than in downloads)
     - type `java -jar igoki.jar` and hit enter.
     - It should start. if not, you should get some kind of error.
 Ping me with a new issue on github with that message if that is the case.
+- On linux/osx, if you can `java -version` and it gives you the Java version, then you can just:
+    - `cd` to the installation folder and `java -jar igoki.jar`

 ## Process